cmatheson/irc-proxy/README.md

 # \<INSERT CLEVER PROJECT NAME HERE>

-This is almost an IRC proxy.
+This is kind of an IRC proxy.

 ## Usage

     lein run

-This will connect to freenode.
-You can connect to it (localhost:6667) with any number of telnet/nc/socket connections and interact with freenode that way.
+Connects to freenode.
+You can connect to it (localhost:6667) with any number of IRC clients and many things will work properly.

-Soon this will work for IRC clients too.
+## TODO

+  * relay privmsg's to all clients
+  * notify client of current channels after connecting
+  * config file
+    * passwords, multiple chatnets, etc.

 ## License